UBC-Thunderbots/Software/docs/code-style-guide.md

       return 0;
   }
   ```
-* Avoid tertiary operators.
+* Avoid ternary operators.
 Clarity is more important than line count.
   ```cpp
   // Incorrect
   c = ((a == 0) || ((a + b) < 10)) ? a : a + b;